-- Carefully drain the juice from 1 can of black beans.
+Carefully drain the liquid from one can of black beans.
 Pour the drained black beans into a bowl.
 Use a potato masher to mash the beans until they are no longer whole.
 Set the mashed beans aside.

 - Chop the onion into one quarter inch pieces.
 Set the onions aside.

 - Peel the garlic cloves and mince them finely.
 Set the garlic aside.

 - In a medium saucepan, heat your cooking oil over medium high heat.
 Add the onions and sauté for 1 to 2 minutes.